jpcx/programming-challenges/CONTRIBUTING.md

   + If necessary, create additional markdown files in a _docs/_ folder.
 + If licensing, please use an MIT-compatible license.

-Solutions will be batched in the [newSolutions](https://github.com/jpcx/programming-challenges/tree/newSolutions) branch before being committed to master.
+Solutions will be batched in a feature branch [_`feature-nextSolutionBatch`_](https://github.com/jpcx/programming-challenges/tree/feature-nextSolutionBatch) before being staged for release.

 ---